 Absolutely.
-We do however still recommend that you use a wired connection for production deployments.
-If you still want to use WiFi, this is how you do it.
+We do, however still recommend that you use a wired connection for production deployments.
+If you still want to use WiFi, despite this recommendation, this is how you do it.

 Here is what you need to do to get started:

-- Write out the disk image to the SD card you’ll use
+- Write out the disk image to the SD card you will use.

-- Configure the networking settings as per “Usage” below
+- Configure the networking settings as per the “Usage” section below.

 Before you get started, it is important that you’re using a supported WiFi dongle.
 Here are the WiFi dongles supported by Screenly: